Razeer123/Simple-Search-Engine/README.md

 **Right now it's on an early stage of development.
 Actual features will be added soon!**

 # Features 🖥
-- Search for provided values in user input
+- Search for provided values in a given file

 # What's working ✅
 - Option to search for a given phrase or character